tobiasvl/cor/README.md

 and contains information on word classes, inflections and lexemes for all lemmas in the dictionary.

+Versions of COR 1 that preceded COR 1.5.0.0 are now known as COR.RO4 and correspond to the 4th edition of Retskrivningsordbogen.
+The current version corresponds to the 5th edition, and the version number now reflects which edition is used.

-The supplemental file `bix2bform_UTF8_01.tsv` contains morphological data about COR 1.x.
+The supplemental file `bix2bform_cor1.5.0.0_ISO.tsv` contains morphological data about COR 1.x.

 ## COR.EXT